Texas Instruments' profit rises, helped by auto industry

 | SAN FRANCISCO

-The company posted fourth-quarter revenue of $3.27 billion (£2 billion), up 8 percent from the year-ago period and slightly above Wall Street forecasts as it deepened its focus on analogue and embedded chips.
+The company posted fourth-quarter revenue of $3.27 billion, up 8 percent from the year-ago period and slightly above Wall Street forecasts as it deepened its focus on analog and embedded chips.

 The company benefited last year from growing demand from automakers, telecom companies and industrial customers.